aridjayarecipes/cutesrecipes.web.app/content/post/2127-recipe-of-homemade-thanksgiving-dinner.md

 ##### The ingredients needed to make Thanksgiving dinner:

 1. Get 1 butter ball turkey roasted for 4 hrs
-1. Take  White &amp; sweet potato mash
+1. Take  White & sweet potato mash
-1. Take  Brussel sprouts mixed with pan roasted pine nuts &amp; bacon bits
+1. Take  Brussel sprouts mixed with pan roasted pine nuts & bacon bits
-1. Make ready  Salt &amp; pepper
+1. Make ready  Salt & pepper
 1. Get  Homemade cranberry sauce (recipe will be available later)
 1. Make ready  Crustini (salt/pepper/garlic/chives) with baked brie as a side
 1. Get  Turkey gravy with fresh mushrooms

-Our Thanksgiving Dinner Recipe Ideas are all about classic comfort food as well as a little historic inspiration (as you might expect from The Old Farmer&#39;s Almanac!).
+Our Thanksgiving Dinner Recipe Ideas are all about classic comfort food as well as a little historic inspiration (as you might expect from The Old Farmer's Almanac!).
 The best Thanksgiving side dishes for Turkey Day!
 The centerpiece of contemporary Thanksgiving in the United States and Canada is a large meal, generally centered on a large roasted turkey.
 Turkey and all the usual trimmings make up this filling Thanksgiving feast..holiday dish, these Thanksgiving dinner menus will help you plan and serve a fabulous meal.

 <!--inarticleads2-->